mithunkumarc/learning-react/udemy-max/ReadMe.md

 examples based on udemy max course

+when state changes, component is re-rendered to ui